Hormones

 • Urinary testing tells you about your free cortisol, cortisone (inactive cortisol), and how your body is metabolizing cortisol.
 Four samples are collected to map your levels over the course of a day.

-This means to really know what’s going on, you would ideally get serum and urinary cortisol tests.
+This means to really know what’s going on, you would ideally get both serum (blood) and 4-point urinary cortisol testing.

-But as you can imagine, this testing can add up quickly—especially when there are other areas of your health that need to be evaluated, too!
+But as you can imagine, these tests can add up quickly—especially when there are other areas of your health that need to be evaluated, too!

 Then I top it off by analyzing bloodwork from a functional perspective, which helps to reveal imbalances that are simmering below the surface and can even point to adrenal dysfunction!